dartmouth-cs52-18S/workshop-ws-5-1-apis-google-cloud-vision-api/README.md

  ![](https://media.giphy.com/media/lJNoBCvQYp7nq/giphy-downsized-large.gif)

-1. Don't forget to run `yarn`!
+1. Don't forget to run `npm install`!
 In the `src` directory, create a file titled `index.js` and copy and paste the following code into the file:

 ```react
 import React from 'react';